Brining is mostly used on cheeses that have short aging period.

 Recommended Cheese Salt

-- 100% SATISFACTION GUARANTEE: Sea Salt Superstore is confident you'll be delighted with the quality of our products and we stand behind every single item.
-If you're not satisfied with your purchase, contact us so we can make it right.
+- SATISFACTION GUARANTEE: At Caravel Gourmet, we stand behind every one of our products and we are confident you'll be delighted with the superior quality.
+If you're unsatisfied with your purchase, contact us so we can make it right.

 Recommended Calcium Chloride

 - Calcium Chloride will help with store bought milk and goats milk to give a firmer setting curd for easier cutting in the making of hard cheeses.

 - One ounce contains enough Calcium Chloride for 24 gallons of milk.